Transgender & Transitioning

-Being Transgender and the process of Transitioning are to each individual, unique.
-Understanding of how varied these experiences are is an important step towards acceptance of transitioning LGBTQ+ people.
+Being Transgender and Transitioning are for every individual, unique.
+Understanding of how varied these experiences are is an important step towards acceptance of the process of transitioning LGBTQ+ people.

 - Some begin by outwardly expressing their preferred gender around people that they know and trust.
 They often work their way up to living as their preferred gender by adopting the clothing and grooming habits of their desired sex.

 - Some may change their name, use hormone therapy, or undergo surgeries to modify their bodies to reach an external expression of the gender they are internally.

 Transgender is a term for people whose gender identity, expression or behavior is different from those typically associated with their assigned sex at birth.
 It is a broad term that encompasses a range of gender identities and experiences.
 It might be helpful to think of gender as being on a continuum with female at one end and male on the other with a range of gender identities in between.

 Transitioning: For gender independent or transgender people, transition is the process of altering their gender expression (through social transition) or altering their body (through medical transition) to align with who they feel they are.

 It is the time when a person begins living as the gender with which they identify rather than the gender they were assigned at birth, which often includes changing one’s first name and dressing and grooming differently.
 Transitioning may or may not also include medical and legal aspects, including taking hormones, having surgery, or changing identity documents to reflect one’s gender identity.

 Transitioning is a process over time that can take between several months or many years.

 Not all transgender young people want or need to transition.
 For those who do, it is becoming more common to begin at a young age, however transitioning can be achieved in a variety of ways and is not age specific.